wasiejen/Free-Snap-Tap/README.md

     - Might be useful for people who want to have only one character written at a time independent from how long the key is pressed.
 Add every key each to a Tap Group and all keys will always only write one character.

 ## Version Information

+**V0.37**
+- bug fix where program control were not working due to changed key up and down recognition intruduced in V0.36
+- first Linux test implemention
+    - feedback needed - might not work due to still using win32_event_filter, but now without suppression of key events for Linux

 **V0.36**
 - corrected a bug where the ALT key and (ALT GR) changes the msg values for up and down keys (really weird behavior)